IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 (ie one that does not require any ChainSync `MsgRollback`s).
 Or their network connection is so poor that I should replace them with a new peer anyway.

+# Why Genesis prefix selection can be slower than Praos chain selection

+It was decided the node should still mint blocks when in Connecting and Syncing.
+Any honest nodes minting stale blocks (creating several short forks) could slightly help the adversary create alternative chains, but the risk of many honest nodes skipping many slots in which they could have created a competitive chain is more dangerous.
+If a node leaves CaughtUp just before the slot it leads, then it will likely mint the same block it would have minted in CaughtUp.
+There are two subtleties.

+* In that case of such lucky timing, the node won't select the block it just minted!
+Because doing so would advance its immutable tip, which is never allowed in Connecting and only allowed in Syncing when all of our peers similarly advance their immutable tip.
+TODO Note that Deferred Validation would let us propagate our minted block without having selected it!
+If all our peers select it, then we could too, even in Syncing.
+TODO Would DV be able to thereby unclog the network if all honest nodes were in Syncing?
+I think so, unless a peer of ours has a Syncing peer that branches off `k` before our minted block?

+* If we were in Connecting or Syncing for a while before leading, it's possible that our minted block will not be competitive, since our selection may have become conservative (eg truncated to a `k`-extension of `Anchor_j`).

+# BlockFetch in CaughtUp

+TODO download capacity could be a limiting factor: so which blocks to download when faced with competing chains?
+The Tse paper https://eprint.iacr.org/2021/1545 says to download blocks along the chain with the freshest block.

+TODO The current code does a hybrid of preferring the longest blocks offered by the peers that are most likely to be able to send us all the requested blocks within two slots (magic number!).

+TODO We discussed this with the researchers and Alex proposed a couple options, but then they found the Tse paper and we seem to all think that rule is sound.
+Something like: if you purposely withhold the block I want, you can only do that so long, since someone else will forge a new most desirable block soon enough.

+TODO What do I do once I have that freshest block?
+How do I spend my excess download capacity?
+Favor the second-freshest block?
+Favor any chains that are longer than the freshest block?
+Something else?

-# Eclipse detection
+# Appendix: the former Eclipse _detection_ plan

+As of 2022, the following text is archived here merely in case we later revisit the idea of detecting eclipses by monitoring the chain density -- we are not currently planning to do so.

-That description constitutes the expected path through the Genesis state machine for a (re)joining node, but there are other paths as well.
+The above describes the expected path through the Genesis state machine for a (re)joining node, but there are other paths as well.
 If at any moment we detect an eclipse (see below), we transition back to Connecting as an attempt to escape.
 (TODO Maybe we need to check for eclipse before transition to CaughtUp so that a node that is fully eclipsed won't only try to escape once ever and then just give up?)

 The rule that triggers this transition has non-trivial consequences.